espressif/esp-idf/docs/en/api-guides/wifi.rst

 AP Basic Configuration
 +++++++++++++++++++++++++++++++++++++

-API esp_wifi_set_config() can be used to configure the AP.
+API :cpp:func:`esp_wifi_set_config()` can be used to configure the AP.
+And the configuration will be stored in NVS.
 The table below describes the fields in detail.

 .. list-table::
    :header-rows: 1